berdav/qemu-rpi-gpio/README.md

 Simulate GPIO in qemu-based Raspberry Pi

 ## How it works
-The script (`virtual-gpio`) present in this repository interacts with qemu using the built-in `qtest` protocol.
+The script (`qemu-rpi-gpio`) present in this repository interacts with qemu using the built-in `qtest` protocol.

 Wrapping the protocol and interacting with the memory of the guest operating